mannava/Puzzles/README.md

 <div>
   <b>Actual time spent :</b>
-      It took more than hour to analyze/design/unit testing , and executing of program took more than an hour.
+      <span>It took more than hour to analyze/design/unit testing ,
+      and executing of program took more than an hour.</span>
 </div>